kavun/kavun.github.io/_drafts/2013-08-15-javascript-style-guide.md

 ```

 ### Strings
 Never mix single and double quotes in the same file when defining String literals.
 Prefer single over double quotes for String literals.
-Never use a slash to create a new line in a string.
+Never use a slash to create a new line in a string, because this will result in a SyntaxError if there are any whitespace characters after the slash.

 ```js
 // bad